zpnoob/tp/docs/UserGuide.md

 ## Known issues

 1. **When using multiple screens**, if you move the application to a secondary screen, and later switch to using only the primary screen, the GUI will open off-screen.
 The remedy is to delete the `preferences.json` file created by the application before running the application again.
-2. **If you minimize the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimized, and no new Help Window will appear.
-The remedy is to manually restore the minimized Help Window.
+2. **If you minimise the Help Window** and then run the `help` command (or use the `Help` menu, or the keyboard shortcut `F1`) again, the original Help Window will remain minimised, and no new Help Window will appear.
+The remedy is to manually restore the minimised Help Window.
+3. **If you manually edit the data file** (`data/insurabook.json`) with invalid data (e.g., an occupation containing non-alphabetical characters, an age outside the valid range, or other constraint violations), the application will fail to start.
+The remedy is to ensure all data is validated before editing the file, or restore a backup of the file.
+Refer to the [Parameters](#parameters) section for the constraints of each field.

 Click [here](#) to go back to the content page.